 As the social web evolved so did our outreach campaigns.
 Today, a content creator no longer needs a blog to be influential.
 Many influencers are focused on varied platforms such as Twitter, Instagram, and YouTube.

 With great hype comes great expectations and more and more brands are reaching out to influencers to talk about a product or service and expecting a windfall of sales leads.
 The results are almost always disappointing.
-The reason is typically influencer campaigns are often executed without planning or a strategy.
-More often than not I see influencers randomly posting about a brand with the hashtag #ad.
-The randomness makes it not an influencer marketing campaign.
-It is an ad buy and the whole reason brands should be investing more in influencer marketing than in advertising is ads don’t work as well as a true influencer marketing program.
+The reason is typically influencer campaigns are often executed without a plan or a strategy.
+More often then not I see influencers randomly posting about a brand with the hashtag #ad.
+This randomness makes it not an influencer marketing campaign.
+It is an ad buy and ads don’t work as well as a true influencer marketing program.

 Here are 5 steps that you can include in your planning to maximize your influencer marketing program.